labdaddy/wgu-paper/emerging-tech/emerging_tech.md

 E. Technology Comparison

-Compare your technology solution to similar existing technology solutions, including details that qualify how your chosen technology better supports the organization’s mission, goals, and vision.

 Comparing the SolarWinds technology to the IBM, Splunk and LogPoint options, the SolarWinds solution provides a clear and beneficial combination of the factors that are most important to TechFite:
 1. Cost
 2. Ease of use and deployment
 3. Network security
 4. Log analysis
 5. FISMA compliance
-With the firm requirements of lower cost of acquisition and deployment, ease of use and FISMA compliance this solution is the clear and obvious choice to meet the goals of TechFite's mission and to further TechFite's expansion in the market place by solving pressing business issues that TechFite is currently facing.
+With the firm requirements of low cost of acquisition and deployment, ease of use and FISMA compliance this solution is the clear and obvious choice to meet the goals of TechFite's mission and to further TechFite's expansion in the market place by solving pressing business issues that TechFite is currently facing.

 F. Adoption Metrics

-Propose methods for measuring the impact of the technology, including specific metrics that would support whether the adoption is successful or unsuccessful.

 Adoption metrics that will ensure the successful adoption of the SolarWinds SIEM platform are:
-1. A careful collection of incident
+1. A careful collection of incidents logged by the SIEM platform to verify data collected is useful in mitigating incidents.
+2. Measurement of the time to deploy the platform to ensure efficient adoption and use of resources
+3. Proof of completion of the FISMA compliance requirements to promote the company’s interest in providing the requested compliance and to ensure the company is in a strong market position moving forward.

 G. Sources

 Acknowledge sources, using in-text citations and references, for content that is quoted, paraphrased, or summarized.

+1. Cost
+2. Ease of use and deployment
+3. Network security
+4. Log analysis
+5. FISMA compliance